Patients ask me all the time… “Is fruit is healthy?”

 Many patients are shocked to discover that my recommendations are NOT to eat as many fruits and vegetables that you possibly can.

-Particularly when patients are diabetic, pre-diabetic or have fatty liver disease, I may in fact recommend that patients REDUCE their fruit intake.
+Particularly when patients are diabetic, pre-diabetic or have fatty liver disease, I may in fact recommend that some patients REDUCE all of their processed carbohydrates and much of their fruit intake.
 You see, all of my diabetic patients or pre-diabetic patients are prescribed CGMs.

 Continuous Glucose Monitors to the rescue…